cltk/cltk/docs/malayalam.rst

 Malayalam
 ********

 Malayalam is a language spoken in India, predominantly in the state of Kerala.
-It is one of the 22 scheduled languages of India and was designated as a Classical Language in India in 2013.
-It belongs to the Dravidian family of languages and is spoken by some 38 million people.
+Malayalam originated from Middle Tamil (Sen-Tamil) in the 7th century.
+An alternative theory proposes a split in even more ancient times.[12]
+Malayalam incorporated many elements from Sanskrit through the ages.
+Many medieval liturgical texts were written in an admixture of Sanskrit and early Malayalam, called Manipravalam.[17]
+The oldest literary work in Malayalam, distinct from the Tamil tradition, is dated from between the 9th and 11th centuries.
 (Source: `Wikipedia <https://en.wikipedia.org/wiki/Malayalam>`_)

 Corpora
 =======